Employer of Record

 Working Hours and Leave

-Employers must ensure compliance with working hours regulations, providing adequate rest breaks and leave, including annual, maternity, and paternity leave.
-Minimum annual leave entitlement is four weeks.
+Employers must ensure compliance with working time regulations, providing adequate rest breaks and leave, including annual, maternity, paternity, adoptive, parental, parent’s, carer’s, and sick leave where applicable.
+Minimum annual leave entitlement is four weeks, and Ireland has 10 public holidays each year.

 Payroll Requirements